seanmangar/tri_stats/README.md

 # :date: MONTH OF BIRTH

 For this section and the next one about [Body mass index](#weight_lifting-BODY-MASS-INDEX), a **larger dataset** is used:
-- **All athletes registered with the ITU**, aged between 15 and 45 years, are considered.
+- **All athletes registered with the World Triathlon**, aged between 15 and 45 years, are considered.
 - The vast majority are strong triathletes, but **not all are professional**.

 The **month-of-birth** is retrieved, when available, and its distribution is analysed and compared to **two reference distributions**: